-Chris and Ally Carroll, a mother, daughter duo embody the true spirit of Tahoe.
+Chris Carroll and Ally Raber, a mother, daughter duo embody the true spirit of Tahoe.
 You may see them on the slopes or kicking around town.
 The recreational lifestyle is what brought Chris Carroll to Tahoe more than three decades ago.
 She loves the area and is a steadfast supporter of the community.
 Ally, a champion snowboarder was born and raised in Truckee, she too holds a deep appreciation for the community and the town’s rich history.
 When she isn’t selling houses, you may find her up on the slopes enjoying the snow.

 Chris and Ally’s dedication and exceptional knowledge of Tahoe makes them excellent realtors.
 With great communication skills and professional follow-up methods, comfortable style, and an honest straightforward approach, they will have your transaction of buying or selling done in a smooth and stress-free manner.

 If you are thinking of buying or selling a home, the Carroll Team is always available to provide excellent and dedicated service.